 You probably use Netflix, Amazon Prime, or Hulu to watch movies, but some of us still enjoy owning a hard copy of our favorites on DVD or Blu-Ray.
 Black Friday is a great time to snatch them up, as some titles can get as low as $4, but only if you already have a DVD player.
 While you used to find great deals on DVD players on Black Friday, they’re few and far between now.

-You can also get great bundle deals on cameras (but first, here are five money-saving tips you need to know before buying a DSLR).
+You can also get great bundle deals on cameras (but first, here are a few money-saving tips you need to know before buying a DSLR).
 Purchasing a DSLR, a mirrorless camera, or a point-and-shoot is rarely just about the camera—there are lenses, bags, straps, SD cards, and other accessories to buy.

 On Black Friday, many of these accessories will come with your camera in a bundle for a reduced price (but remember, there’s a strong case for never buying a new DSLR).